dbsGen/XEP-0055/README.md

 ##Others

-Maybe, you can find this some thing in XEP-0055 I had not implemented in this project, you can fork this project and add they.
+Maybe, you can find this some thing in XEP-0055 I had not implemented in this project, you can fork this project and add them.